-- 1. The corporate plan 2012-2015 (Annex A) sets out the overall strategic direction of the council including its vision, priorities and values.
-This will guide everything the council will do for the City and its residents and visitors for the next three years.
+- The corporate plan 2012-2015 (Annex A) sets out the overall strategic direction of the council including its vision, priorities and values.
+This will guide everything the council will do for the city and its residents and visitors for the next three years.
 As such, the plan acts as the overarching policy framework for the council. - 2.
 The plan has been developed through a number of methods including: - Analysing information on levels of need in the city including drawing on the joint strategic needs assessment, indices of multiple deprivation and our own economic barometer. - Listening to our residents and customers on what are the key issues and priorities for city residents, including the results of our 12-week public consultation (your services, your say) on the future priorities and shape of the council. - Reviewing the current environment the council operates in, including the national and local economic climate and changing policy and legislation for local government. - Consideration of the council's need to continue to significantly reduce its resources in line with its medium-term financial strategy and the reductions required of other public sector organisations. - Discussions with key partners and stakeholders over their priorities for the city. - Workshops with councillors and staff to consider the key role of the council in the current climate. - 3.
 The new Corporate Plan 2012-2015 has been drawn up in line with the Medium Term Financial Strategy and in parallel to the development of the budget for the 2012/13 to ensure the necessary resources are in place for its delivery. - 4.
 The plan is underpinned by a range of strategic and operational plans, which set out in more detail how our vision and priorities will be delivered.
 These plans contain more specific targets, which are allocated to teams, contractors and employees to deliver. - 5.
 Progress against targets is monitored and reviewed regularly through the council's performance management framework.
 This includes monthly performance reports to portfolio holders. - 6.
 Overall progress on delivering the corporate plan is then formally reported quarterly to the council's cabinet and scrutiny committee.
 The council also publishes an annual performance review as part of its statement of the accounts. - 7.
 The corporate plan 2012-15 also links closely to the council's risk management strategy and corporate risk register.
 The council has a comprehensive approach to risk management which ensures that all strategic risks are appropriately identified, managed and mitigated against.

-8. It is recommended that the Cabinet agree to recommend the new Corporate Plan 2012-2015 to Council for approval as the council's overarching policy framework.
+8. The cabinet will be considering the new Corporate Plan 2012-2015 at its meeting on 15 February 2012, and subject to approval will be recommending it to council for adoption as the council's overarching policy framework.